 The country is closed to all travelers except those from neighboring countries (Chile, Paraguay, Brazil, Uruguay, and Bolivia).
 Re-opening is scheduled for late summer 2021.

-Chile is currently closed to international visitors until further notice, most likely May 30.
+Chile is currently closed to international visitors until further notice.
 Upon reopening, proof of a negative COVID-19 test taken within 72 hours of arrival as well as proof of medical travel insurance is required for entry.
 Internal travel restrictions and curfews which may affect travel are in place, please contact your adventure travel planner for more details on your specific itienrary.

 Please refer to the Argentina and Chile information, as these are the two countries that travelers depart from to access Antarctica.

-Peru is currently open to international travelers .
-A negative COVID-19 test taken within 72 hours of arrival is required for entry.
-All travelers are required to use a face mask plus a face shield on internal and international flights as well as on public trainsportaion.
-This is mandatory and travelers without a mask and a face shield will be denied boarding.
+Peru is currently open to international travelers.
+A negative PCR COVID-19 test taken within 72 hours of arrival or a negative antigen test taken within 24 hours is required for entry.
+All travelers are required to use a face mask plus a face shield on flights, at all times while inside airports, as well as on the train to Machu Picchu.
+This is mandatory and travelers who do not comply will be denied boarding.

 Ecuador & Galapagos Islands

-Both the Ecuaodrian mainland and Galapagos Islands are open to international visitors.
-A negative PCR or antigen COVID-19 test taken within 72 hours of entry or proof of vaccination is required for Ecuador.
-A negative PCR COVID-19 test taken within 96 hours of entry is required for the Galapagos Islands.
+Both the Ecuadorian mainland and Galapagos Islands are open to international visitors.
+Proof of vaccination or a negative PCR COVID-19 test taken within 72 hours of entry or is required for Ecuador as well as the Galapagos Islands.
+You are considered fully vaccinated 14 days after your last dose.
+Masks are mandatory.

 Costa Rica is open and accepting visitors.
 A COVID test is not required.
-You will need to complete a "Health Pass" 48 hours prior to arrival (form found here: https://salud.go.cr/step1) and obtain travel insurance that covers COVID-19 medical expenses of at least $50,000 and $2,000 for lodging.
-The ministry of health is offering travel insurance plans at a cost of around $11 per day and more details can be found in the above link.
+You will need to complete a "Health Pass" 48 hours prior to arrival (form found here: https://salud.go.cr/step1).

 Borders have reopened and a negative COVID-19 test taken with 48 hours of arrival is required for entry.